cloudfoundry-attic/health_manager/README.md

 ## Components

-HM-2 comprises the following components:
+HM is comprised of the following components:

 - Manager
 - Harmonizer